-- Examples: Clicks or impressions generated by a merchant clicking on their own listings, automated clicking tools or traffic sources, robots, or other deceptive software, duplicate listings
+- Examples: Clicks or impressions generated by a retailer clicking on their own listings, automated clicking tools or traffic sources, robots, or other deceptive software; duplicate listings

 Gaming the Google network

 Engaging in practices that attempt to circumvent or interfere with Google’s systems and processes

 - Examples: Cloaking; use of dynamic DNS to switch page or product; manipulating product data or site content in order to bypass our automated system checks; restricting crawler access to your landing pages (learn more about Google web developer guidelines)

 What you can do

 Here's more detail about each violation and what you can do if your item is disapproved or your Merchant Center account is warned or suspended:

 - Read the policy above to learn what we don't allow.
 Don't distribute or host malicious or unwanted software.